We’ve put out so many posts covering different marketing strategies and tutorials.

 But if you want a quick and easy way to plan your own Instagram feed, you can download free apps like Preview.

 We also reposted consumers’ posts of their Egyptian Magic photos…

 …where they had tagged us to further encourage brand awareness and other customers to tag them in their posts.

 And lastly, we boosted posts and ran giveaways to further drive post engagement and brand awareness.

 This paired with the social advertising strategy that we covered in our other post that helped them to continually find and convert new customers.

 And that about wraps up our 8 digital marketing case studies!
 We know it was a long post but we hope it was helpful to you.

-If you want results like these, don’t hesitate to get in touch with our digital marketing agency today.17
+If you want results like these, don’t hesitate to get in touch with our award-winning digital marketing company today.17